LeeviLindgren/cookiecutter-R-triton/{{cookiecutter.project_name}}/README.md

   possible derivates of the raw data. (note that if data is large, it might make sense to store it, e.g., in remote disk.)
 - `experiments` contains the script(s) for to run the actual experiments
+- `out` logs from the sbatch jobs go here
 - `R` any source/utility code the experiments use can be stored here
 - `results` results from the experiments.
-- `out` logs from the Triton's sbatch jobs go here
-- `shell` scripts to launch Triton jobs
+- `shell` scripts to launch Slurm jobs

-# How to run an
+# How to run?
 First activate you virtual environment.

 Folder `experiments` collects all executable scripts.
 One can simply run the